alxjnr/be-nc-games/README.md

 ## Introduction:

-NC House of Games API is a ***RESTful API*** for reviews, comments and board games.
-The API is free and does not require authentication.
+NC House of Games API is a ***RESTful API***.
+The API can be used to retrieve information about specific games, read reviews and comments.
+It is designed to be easy to use and does not require any authentication, so anyone can access the API's data.

 ## Local database setup instructions: